New Member Frequently Asked Questions

 How often does the band perform?

-The marching band will typically perform at all home football games, one to three away games, and at 3 or 4 competitions or other events.
+The marching band will typically perform at all home football games and at 4 or 5 competitions or other events.
 After marching season ends, concerts are presented during the second semester.
 Students have the opportunity to perform in honor bands such as All-Region, All-State, and Solo and Ensemble Contest.
 Every year, the band takes a trip with at least one special trip every three years.
 In the past, the band has performed in the Tournament of Roses Parade, the Macy’s Thanksgiving Day Parade, the Hollywood Christmas Parade, the Magic Kingdom Parade at Disney World, and the Fiesta Bowl in Phoenix, Arizona, and the Philadelplhia Thanksgiving Day Parade.
 The FHS Wind Ensemeble has also performed at Carnegie Hall in New York City.

 Please explain the terms horn line, drum line, front ensemble (or pit), and guard.